wohshon/google-cloud-terraform/README.md

 ## Sample terraform scripts for GCP

-Creates a project with a user, service account and VPC some subnets
+Creates a project with the following resources for testing
+- a user,
+- service account,
+- VPC,  3 subnets
+- gke regional cluster

 Assumes project creation goes under a folder.